w3slley/tcp-chat-RC/README.md

-# TCP chat - RC assignment
+# TCP chat

-Development of TCP client and server for the Computer Networking class.
+A TCP chat application written in Java for the Computer Networking class assignment.